Ishaan-Ansari/Ishaan-Ansari/README.md

 ```

 ---
-### What I’m currently on
+### What I’m currently working on
+- Scalability challenges in tech, infra, engineering productivity, and finance.
 - Implementing papers and novel architectures
 - Diving deeper into foundational concepts
-- Focusing on backend systems and LLMOps
-- Building some cool ML projects
 ---